← All insights

 How much does it cost to hire an AI consultant for a small business?

 At On The Hill AI, Discovery costs £1,500 fixed and includes a complete process map, automation roadmap, and fixed-price quote.
 Implementation ranges from £3,000 to £20,000 depending on complexity.
 Most SMEs fall in the £5,000–£12,000 range.
 The Discovery fee is refundable if you proceed to implementation.
+Any consultancy that won't tell you their pricing upfront is pricing you, not the work.

 Do I need to replace my existing software to use AI automation?

 No. Custom AI automation is designed to work with whatever tools you already use — email, spreadsheets, booking systems, accounting software, CRMs.
 The automation connects these tools together and adds intelligence on top, rather than replacing them.
+If a consultant tells you that you need to rip out your current systems before they can help, that's a sign they're selling a product, not solving a problem.

 How long does it take to implement AI automation for a small business?